Name what you already understand before the build gets bigger.

 Practice task

-Make a one-room prototype where a placeholder player reaches a goal and resets.
+Make a one-room prototype where a test player reaches a goal and resets.

 Next steps